Sex Therapy

 • Victim blaming, slut-shaming and other sex-negative perspectives

-• Trauma (sexual, emotional, physical, financial, spiritual, etc.)
+• Trauma (sexual, emotional, physical, spiritual, etc.)

 • Healing from religious and cultural trauma